 Congratulations on your admission!
 We received more applications this year than expected.
 The high level of interest was gratifying, but it meant we had to make many tough admissions decisions.
 If you accept our offer of admisssion—as I hope you will—you will find yourself in a cohort of smart, accomplished, diverse, and motivated individuals who will change the world.

 Duke graduates have been leaders in addressing natural resource and environmental challenges for more than 75 years.
 Their success demonstrates that an investment in training at Duke pays off.
 As a first-generation college graduate, I know the value of higher education, but I also know its cost can be daunting.
 We will do all we can to make our program affordable to you.

 I hope you will join us at our Admitted Student Weekend (March 23-24).
 Duke is located in the burgeoning cosmopolitan Research Triangle region of North Carolina and is easily accessible by air through Raleigh-Durham International Airport.

 Science-based natural resource management and training began in the U.S. in the foothills of North Carolina’s Smoky Mountains more than a century ago.
 Join us and continue the distinguished tradition of Duke environmental leadership.

 Nicholas School of the Environment

-All merit and need-based grant award communications have been sent.
+All merit and need-based grant award communications will be sent out in the spring semester.
 Additional information on federal loan programs, if eligible, can be found via the Free Application for Federal Student Aid (FAFSA) website.
 In addition, we encourage all students to seek outside sources of funding to help offset loans.
 As a starting point, you can refer to this list of opportunities.